CornellLenard/PKU-Assignment-World-of-Warcraft/README.md

 # PKU-Assignment-World-of-Warcraft
 The World of Warcraft assignment of Peking University
+OS: Windows
+IDE: Visual Studio 2019